rdiaz02/what_genotype_next/run-biol-examples/README.txt

     run-all-biol-examples-max-genes-15.R, that limits runs to the first 15 genes.
 (But see below for Schill's gliobl.)

-    The code in run-all-biol-examples-max-genes-15.R is basically the same as in run-all-biol-examples-cores-cbn.R, except for adding "max genes genes 15" in the cat's and _max_genes_15 in the RData.
-And they also differ in that -15.R renamed genes (see below).

-  Both differ in which file they source (code-all-methods-2-trans-matrix.R and code-all-methods-2-trans-matrix-max-genes-15.R).
-The code in code-all-methods-2-trans-matrix.R and code-all-methods-2-trans-matrix-max-genes-15.R is basically the same except for using a max number of 20 or 15 genes.
+    This file sources code-all-methods-2-trans-matrix-max-genes-15.R which limits the number of genes to 15 (if > 15 genes, we use the 15 most frequent genes; this is done by the function pre_process in the pre-process.R file).
 So datasets 20 to 27 are all trimmed to have 15 columns.

   - We had to rename gene names because of CAPRESE and CAPRI.
 This is done